Guide to Building a Website

 What functionality is required now or in the future?
 Membership, Client login, Payment Gateway, Blog, ChatBot, eCommerce Shop or online payment portal, Wholesale login, RSS Feed, Social Media integration.

 Agree any investment or costs and payments structure up front.
 Do not shy away from discussing money at this point.
 Without an agreed budget and deliverables, you will never get what you want.
+Talk about who will manage the website going forward, do the regular software and security updates, edit pages or posts, add images etc.

 The Project Manager will study and research what your competitors are doing online and how to get you ahead of them in search engine results for key phrases and in subsequent conversions.